 - Lower the side rails to place the child into bed or when attending to the child, don't work over the top of the rail not good for your back.
-Never leave a child unattended on the bed with side rails down. - When a child is put to bed and you have settled them, beds must be lowered to the lowest level.
-Floor line /kangbo beds must have crash mats either side of the bed Floor line bed rails are to be down once at floor level.
-They are the only beds that have the side rails down and only when at floor level.
+Never leave a child unattended on the bed with side rails down. - When a child is put to bed and they have been settled, beds must be lowered to the lowest level.
+Floor line beds must have crash mats either side of the bed, once the bed has been lowered side rails are to also be lowered, (the rails refers only to floor line beds).